xanderstevenson/mistral-4-cisco/README.md

 **Step 4: Create a `.env` File**

-Create a `.env` file in the root directory of your project to store your Mistral AI API key in a persistent manner:
+A. Create a `.env` file in the root directory of your project to store your Mistral AI API key in a persistent manner:

 ```bash
 touch .env